Latest results from Nuveen’s EQuilibrium survey of institutional investors point to an expansion into niche areas of private fixed income.

 Access Alternative Credit Insights and learn more about Nuveen’s alternative credit capabilities >

 Over the past five years, the annual EQuilibrium survey of global institutional investors has chronicled a period of significant change, marked by economic shifts, geopolitical uncertainty and the evolution of private markets.
+In 2025, institutional investors are adapting with greater agility, giving them more flexibility to pursue growth opportunities.
+In this new environment, we see three themes becoming increasingly apparent:

 Embracing private markets